gomorpheus/morpheus-apidoc/source/includes/_zones.md

 }
 ```

-If a zone has zones or servers still tied to it, a delete action will fail
+If a zone has instances or managed servers still tied to it, a delete action will fail

 ### HTTP Request